bruno-oliveira/theodinprojectExercises/Tips_JS_&_jQuery/jQueryRef.md

 #### What are compound selectors?

-Imagine that we would extend the usage of selectors in a way that
+Imagine that we would extend the usage of selectors in a way that we would select multiple elements at once, for example, elements styled with different classes.

+This is exactly the purpose that compound selectors serve, as they allow to select multiple elements that belong to different classes, for an example, check [here]